fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ![](../../images/8/10.png)

-The _useQuery_ hook is well suited for situations where the query is done when the component is rendered.
+The _useQuery_ hook is well-suited for situations where the query is done when the component is rendered.
-However now we want to make the query only when a user wants to see the details of a specific person, so the query is done only [as required](https://www.apollographql.com/docs/react/data/queries/#executing-queries-manually).
+However, we now want to make the query only when a user wants to see the details of a specific person, so the query is done only [as required](https://www.apollographql.com/docs/react/data/queries/#executing-queries-manually).

-For this situation the hook-function [useLazyQuery](https://www.apollographql.com/docs/react/api/react/hooks/#uselazyquery) is a good choice.
+For this situation, the hook function [useLazyQuery](https://www.apollographql.com/docs/react/api/react/hooks/#uselazyquery) is a good choice.
 The <i>Persons</i> component becomes:

 ```js